gordonwatts/seattlesnowmass2021.github.io/pages/registration.md

 We are looking forward to seeing you here in Seattle in July!

+Registration for Seattle Snowmass uses one of the two following links:

-To register for Seattle Snowmass please use the **[form found at this link](https://cvent.me/vz43ry)**.
+* Everyone except below should use the **[form found at this link](https://cvent.me/vz43ry)**.
+* Early-career virtual registration only should use the [this form](https://docs.google.com/forms/d/1ydq7d4wuUdmVjdotEaxqCMhAOECUTSCUPlCmB8_gEnQ/edit).

 You can see people that have already registered [here](/participantList/).

-Normal registration starts June 18th, at 12am Seattle time!
+Late registration starts July 3, at 12am Seattle time! *PLEASE* register before this date, July 3rd is going to be after some of our food orders!

 Below you'll find a description of the information we request and your purchase options.
 Note that you can register more than one person for a single payment if you desire.